 Of all the sensitive species at Warm Springs Natural Area, the Moapa dace is the most imperiled.
-This warm water fish only occurs in the warm springs, tributaries and upper main stem of the Muddy River – and nowhere else on earth.
-The current population of Moapa dace counted by snorkel surveys is 1,533 in August 2017.
+This warm-water fish only occurs in the warm springs, tributaries and upper main stem of the Muddy River – and nowhere else on earth.
+The population of adult Moapa dace, as of the snorkel survey conducted in February 2018, is 1,138.

 Listed as an endangered species in 1967 under the federal Endangered Species Preservation Act, the preservation and population recovery of the Moapa dace has received the highest priority in the management of Warm Springs.